viniciusfs/check_plugins/check_disk/README.md

 Check file system utilization on Linux systems.

 Read `/proc/mounts` to get list of valid mount points.
-Gets information about specified mount point using os.statvfs module.
-Calculates file system utilization and generates an alarm if values are greater than your threhsold.
+Gets information about specified mount point using [os.statvfs module](https://docs.python.org/2/library/statvfs.html#module-statvfs).
+Calculates file system utilization and generates an alarm if values are greater than your threshold.

 ## Usage